geosolutions-it/charts/geoserver/latest/README.md

     EXAMPLE_DB_HOST=localhost
     EXAMPLE_DB_USER=geoserver
     EXAMPLE_DB_PASS=geoserver

+  env_vars:
+    EXAMPLE_ENV_VAR: ""
 ```

 #### Description:
 - `chown_datadir`: toggle running `chown` to the `tomcat` UID/GID on the GeoServer data\_dir.
   Disabling this might be desired when particular storage drivers requires to not change the ownership.
 - `geoserver_extra_opts`: JVM options that will be appended to the default ones.
+- `env_vars`: these environment variables are available to the procecess of the GeoServer container.

 ## Notes on specific clouds